tangentyh/notes-of-tan/docs/index.md

 actionText: Start Reading →️
 actionLink: ./#notes-of-tan
 features:
+- title: No Duplicates
+  details: Once and for all.
 - title: Hierarchical
   details: Knowledge graph but in simple plain style.
-- title: No Duplicates
-  details: Once and for all.
 - title: Neat
-  details: Use as few words as possible, as long as understandable.
+  details: Wording as short as possible, as long as understandable.
 footer: CC BY-NC-SA 4.0 Licensed | Copyright © 2020-present tangentyh
 ---